RichardNysater/chaanbot/README.md

 ```

 Start bot to initialize config file creation, then edit the config file to your liking.
-Output of running the bot will show where the config file is located.
+Output of running the bot will show where the config file is located:
 ```
 chaanbot
 nano .config/chaanbot/chaanbot.cfg